mattjowen1991-hue/nfl-regular-season-test-enviroment/README.md

 2. Verify JSONBin has the data: https://jsonbin.io
 3. Hard refresh the page (Cmd+Shift+R)
 4. Check the Scores Bin ID matches in both files
+5. Look for: "✅ Loaded scores from JSONBin" in console

+### Player stats showing "—" for some fields

+1. Check if Picks History Bin has data
+2. Look for: "✅ Loaded picks history from JSONBin" in console
+3. Stats require picks history to be saved from admin dashboard
+4. Some stats (Win Rate) fall back to estimates if no picks history

 ### "Next Game" not showing